 Once the evaluations have been done and a person has been selected as a candidate for a deceased donor liver transplant, he or she is put on the United Network for Organ Sharing (UNOS) wait list.
 UNOS is a nonprofit organization that maintains a centralized computer network.
 This network links all transplant centers and regional organ procurement organizations.
 Through this network, UNOS identifies available organs and coordinates with the national network and the patient waiting list.

-At this time, there are about 16,500 Americans on the waiting list for a liver transplant.
 A person's ranking on the waiting list is based on his or her MELD score (or PELD score, in the case of children).

 The amount of time that a person will need to wait for a liver transplant varies widely.
 It depends on:

 - The type of transplant needed.
 When the donated organ comes from someone who has died (a deceased donor transplant ), the wait time is generally two to three years.
-A living donor transplant, where the donor is giving a portion of his or her liver and is usually a friend or relative of the recipient, the wait time is usually shorter.

 - How severe the patient's liver disease is